Participate In Our Research Studies

 • Utilized various observational and computational methods to analyze interaction patterns.

-• Participants: Mothers with children aged 5 to 7 years.
+• Participants: Families with children aged 2 to 5 years.

 • The study has concluded, and the findings are currently being analyzed and prepared for publication.